Log-in/Sign-up

 1. Live video sessions with the instructor.
 These will occur once per week on Monday for 1 hour (12:00 PM to 1:00 PM ET.) and should be considered valuable by those students who find live interaction with the instructor helpful considering their personal learning style.
 Although attendance at these sessions is encouraged it is not required as the meetings will be recorded.
 Those unable to attend will be able to access the recorded sessions through the class website soon after their live conclusion.

 4. Self-study using multiple course resources supplied through Cengage Learning.
 Specifically, Cengage Learning offers a digital subscription that provides on-demand access to an electronic version of the textbook, an online homework system called OWLv2, and other electronic study tools.
 OWLv2 is an outstanding digital learning platform that empowers properly guided students to learn through richly dynamic problems, detailed and immediate feedback on their work, and interactive learning modules.
 The current subscription price for one year of access is $64.75.
-This is a special price given to students of PA Homeschoolers (the regular price is $179.99.) and may be subject to change.
-The subscription can be purchased through a special web page set up by Cengage for our class that will be available prior to the start of the course and provided to students who enroll.

 6. Information (e.g. pacing guides, links to presentations, note-taking documents, etc…) and other resources found on the class website (chemistry-prep.com).